 It’s better to spend your time and not your money when you are learning how to use a new writing program.

 But the applications in this article are easy to learn how to use and to set up for writing your new book.

-The main criteria for good book writing software are that you can write chapter by chapter or even scene by scene.
-Writing a novel is a step by step process.
+Writing a novel is a step-by-step process.
 A good writing program will allow you to write in these stages.

 Books are long-form writing.
 Working on one huge, long lump of text in one document is cumbersome.
 It is also prone to file and save errors.

 It really is an unsafe way to write a book.
 The chances of something going wrong technically are very high.
 This is especially true with Word.

 A book writing program is usually a desktop app and is rarely suitable or available as a mobile Android, iPhone, or iPad iOS app.
 But some do give you a mobile app option.